Study Plan For GMAT: Get a Perfect Score In GMAT By Following These 5 Tips

 And, it’s important to be specific so you can hold yourself accountable.
 Plan out the days, times, and locations where you’ll study for, say, 12 weeks for 8-10 hours each week.
 Put it on paper, and hold yourself accountable.

-As you write out your study plan, you can start by organizing your time around the sections of the GMAT itself somewhat equally.
+As you write out your study plan for GMAT, you can start by organizing your time around the sections of the GMAT itself somewhat equally.
 But, if you’re already good at GMAT verbal, allocate more time to GMAT quant.
 And, perform this exercise again within sections of the GMAT.

 If on your diagnostic, it’s clear that you struggle with world problems and algebra but performed well on geometry, don’t waste time by reviewing easy concepts you already know.
 Push yourself to levels of slight discomfort where you are struggling to understand.
 This will build your skills.